 Bone infections can be serious so significant time is spent in sterile preparation.
 When Dakota has been anesthetized, and adequately prepared, an incision is made on the inside of his leg.
 This area has minimal muscle over it and gives good exposure to the fracture site.

-After careful dissection and control of hemorrhage the main fracture segments are isolated.The surgeon uses special wires called cerclage wires to begin the process of holding the fracture segments in place.
+Once the bone fragments are isolated our surgeon uses special wires called cerclage wires to begin the process of holding the fracture segments in place.
 It is a tedious process that takes up a significant amount of the surgery.

 The wire is tightened down with a special instrument that gives just the right amount of tension.
 Too little tension and the wire is useless, too much and the bone fractures even more.